About Miniature Scales

-[It’s sometimes easier to think about1:12 scale in reverse.
-That is, instead of comparing miniature inches to real-life inches, turn it around so that the ratio is real-life feet to miniature inches.
-For example, a 6-ft tall man would be 6 inches tall, a 2-ft long bench would be 2 inches long, a 6-inch long postcard (half of a foot) would be 0.5 inch long, and so on. ~Editor]
+The most common miniature scale is called one-twelfth scale (written as 1:12 or 1/12).
+In this scale, one inch in miniature equates one foot in full-size.
+It can be easier to think about 1:12 scale in reverse; instead of comparing miniature inches to real-life inches, turn it around so that the ratio is real-life feet to miniature inches.
+For example, a 6-ft tall man would be 6 inches tall, a 2-ft long bench would be 2 inches long, a 6-inch long postcard (half of a foot) would be 0.5 inch long, and so on.

 • 1:48 scale, called ¼ scale or quarter-scale because it is one-fourth of 1:12 scale.
 [The 6-ft man would be 1.5 inches tall.]